mynameisek/whitepaper/README.md

 Forbole Limited (“FL”) is a for-profit company limited incorporated in Hong Kong in Oct 2017.
 The main businesses of FL will be technology solution service and digital asset management.
 FL is building Big Dipper, ForboleChain and Forbole Referral Network.

 At the date of incorporation, FL was cofounded and owned by Kwun Yeung (52%) and Terence Lam (48% on document, while 15% will be an option pool for future employees).
-As at the date of this Whitepaper, a total angel investment amount of HKD630,000 (USD80,769) has been raised from 12 individuals using [Simple Agreement for Future Equity](https://en.wikipedia.org/wiki/Simple_agreement_for_future_equity_(SAFE)) (“SAFE”) with the latest market cap of USD1.5 million.
+As at the date of this Whitepaper, a total angel investment amount of HKD630,000 (USD80,769) has been raised from 12 individuals using [Simple Agreement for Future Equity](https://en.wikipedia.org/wiki/Simple_agreement_for_future_equity_(SAFE)) (“SAFE”) with the latest valuation cap of USD1.5 million.

 ## Cosmos and the internet of blockchains